Here we go again: Will Bears finally parlay a win into something big?

 And the Bears laid one of the biggest eggs in recent memory, losing 36-10.

-So after their last four victories under Fox, the Bears have: Lost three straight; lost four straight; lost three straight; and lost four straight games.
+So after their last four victories under Fox, the Bears have lost three straight, lost four straight, lost three straight and lost four straight.

 “I think we’ve played the type of football that we’re capable [of] and using our talents — much like Game 1 — to give us an opportunity to win,” Fox said.
-“Unfortunately in Week 1 we came up short.
-We gave ourselves no chance in Week 2.
-And in Week 3 we were able to get it done.”
+“Unfortunately in Week 1, we came up short.
+We gave ourselves no chance in

+Week 2.
+And in Week 3, we were able to get it done.”

 That sets up another opportunity for the Bears.
 But at this point, they still seem one element away from taking the big step toward long-lost relevance.